Difficulty Swallowing

 Management of Dysphagia

-For patients who live with difficulty swallowing because of mesothelioma, eating becomes a challenge and that can lead to other complications, like weight loss.
-If treatment is not possible or does improve the symptom, other management strategies may help:[4]
+For patients who live with difficulty swallowing because of mesothelioma, eating becomes a challenge, leading to other complications, like weight loss.
+If treatment is not possible or does not improve the symptom, different management strategies may help:[5]

 - Work with a therapist.
 A speech therapist can help patients through swallowing therapy.
 They work with cancer patients to exercise the swallowing muscles and stimulate nerves.
 They also help patients find specific ways to eat that are easier, including positioning the head in a particular way.